 Dropshipping from Amazon to eBay is a popular practice that started around 2011, some say that even before that.
 The process to dropship from Amazon is to find high-demand products on eBay and then match them with same-but-cheaper products from Amazon.
-Then, selling them on eBay and ordering from Amazon once you make a sale.
+Then, sell them on eBay and order from Amazon once you make a sale.
 It’s also called Online Arbitrage.

 People choose Amazon as their dropshipping supplier because it’s a giant that offers to sell anything under the sun with guaranteed 2-day shipping and reputable buyer protection, no other dropshipping supplier can match that.
 Besides, Amazon is the most popular eCommerce platform in the world that offers more than 75 million products within all its marketplaces in 2021.

 Being the best, no wonder, it attracts like a magnet to every single online seller on the planet, who either wants to try selling on Amazon or, what is much easier, to do dropshipping from Amazon to eBay, Shopify, or other marketplaces.

 However, years ago when eBay dropshippers started using Amazon as their drop shipping supplier there were no risks involved in this business model whatsoever.
 Since then, the rules of both platforms have been changing and this type of drop shipping got new peculiarities you need to know.

 The good news?
 You can still do it, but you will have to learn how to do it properly.
 That’s why we have prepared for you this ultimate guide on how to dropship from Amazon to eBay.

 In this article you will learn:

 - What is the difference between Amazon to eBay arbitrage and dropshipping from a wholesaler?

 - Is dropshipping from Amazon to eBay legal?

 - Does eBay policy allow dropshipping from Amazon?